GizemAyas517/EuclidianDistance/README.md

  # use the flag -h or --help to learn more about the flags.

 ```
-The output file is creatde by the program with the name _output_sample.txt_ under the project directory.
+The output file is created by the program with the name _output_sample.txt_ under the project directory.

 ### Running with given or custom input files